opfesoft/sol/README.md

   - Docker support, CI (Travis), SQL archive etc.
 - The changes concerning ACE removal have been reverted (see AC commits 30b0325cee4a1b7b3992b80ea863483fc6fc0d30, 1977336050955f40d6eb33b8c601435e8559a50a, 4a8f1de5381d1cf53cdcc4c5bb7d9ef7c99a8a8f); ACE won't be replaced for this project as the libary is still maintained and stable (see "[ACE installation](https://gitlab.com/opfesoft/sol-docs/-/blob/master/misc/Build-Tips.md#ace-installation)" on how to build the latest ACE version)
 - Sol only supports MariaDB 10.2+
+- Only specific AC commits will be taken over (sometimes modified); a list of skipped AC commits is available here: [Skipped-AC-Commits](https://gitlab.com/opfesoft/sol-docs/-/blob/master/misc/Skipped-AC-Commits.md)

 #### License:
 - The new AzerothCore source components are released under the [GNU AGPL v3](LICENSE-AGPL3), same for project "Sol"